 George: The people at home, they're not just watching the game, they're experiencing an entire canvas of emotion and insight.

-George Character Comedy Cringe/Discomfort George: Wait, wait, wait.
+Jerry Deadpan/Understatement Reaction Beat George: Wait, wait, wait.
 You have to have experience to get a job?
 What kind of system is this?

-George Character Comedy Cringe/Discomfort George: You know, this is exactly what's wrong with the unions.
+George Character Comedy Irony/Sarcasm George: You know, this is exactly what's wrong with the unions.
 They don't care about merit or ability.
 It's all about who you know and how long you've been in.
 I could be a great projectionist if they'd just give me a chance!

-George Character Comedy Deadpan/Understatement George: You know, I could be a talk show host.
+George: You know, I could be a talk show host.

 Jerry: George, what are you talking about?